Golfing World: Paula Creamer's best shot

 Paula Creamer snapped a 79-event winless drought Sunday by draining a 75-foot eagle putt at the HSBC Women’s Champions in Singapore.

-Webb leads HSBC Women’s in Singapore
+Webb leads Creamer and Co. at HSBC Women's

 Karrie Webb fires an opening 6-under 66 to lead by one shot after the first round in Singapore for the HSBC Women’s Champions.
-Hanging around just one shot back are Paula Creamer and Caroline Hedwall.day.
+Just one shot back are Paula Creamer and Caroline Hedwall.day.
 But it was Karrie Webb who they will all chasing, right tee shot at the short 14th, this took to them on as 5 for the Australian, and deem one of the shots of the